 Instead, you can wake up, pump as quickly as possible (keep it right next to your bed), then hand off the bottle like a hot potato, and get the heck back to sleep.
 When all is said and done, you may find it’s just easier to breastfeed, then pass baby off for a diaper change/put-down.
 Over time, you’ll learn what works best for you (and yours).

-Your job right now?
+Remember: your biggest job right now?
 Is to do nothing.
 Sleep.
 Recover.
 Get your energy back.
-Let baby sleep whenever, wherever, and enjoy it while you can.
+Don’t kill yourself over the details and the when.
 We’ll start talking about “schedules,” routines, and good sleep habits later on when you’re getting more sleep and can remember your last name.